berberman/arch-hs/README.md

 `arch-hs` is portable, which means it's not restricted to Arch Linux.
-However, `arch-hs` can use libalpm to load pacman database on Arch Linux, and if you want to run them on other systems, you have to build it from source.
+However, `arch-hs` can use libalpm to load pacman database on Arch Linux, and if you want to run on other systems, you have to build it from source.

 ### Install the latest release